Civil War Times

-Civil War Times (formerly Civil War Times Illustrated) is a history magazine published bi-monthly which covers the American Civil War.
+Civil War Times (formerly Civil War Times Illustrated) was a history magazine that covered the American Civil War.
 It was established in 1962 by Robert Fowler due to centennial anniversary interest in the Civil War in the United States.
 The magazine was originally named Civil War Times Illustrated Magazine and based in Gettysburg, Pennsylvania.
 It focuses on both battlefield strategy and tactics and the social and economic conditions of the time, as well as the aftermath of the Civil War on the present.

 Structure

-Civil War Times has a number of recurring departments, including:
+Civil War Times had a number of recurring departments, including: